yogihybo/EX-T3-WiFi/README.md

 ### 6. Settings & Network Hub (`SettingsUI.cpp`)
 - Controls hardware variables like screen brightness (hooked directly into the CYD backlight driver).
 - **Nested Popups**: Contains heavy-duty sub-modules (`WiFiUI.cpp` and `AboutUI.cpp`) that dynamically popul over the settings UI. `WiFiUI` renders local AP configuration portals or QR codes, while `AboutUI` cleanly tracks live hardware specs and parses Command Station firmware hashes.

 ---

+## Web Interface

+The ESP32 serves a Vue 3 web interface over WiFi for managing the throttle configuration without reflashing.

+- **Locos**: Add, edit, and delete locomotives by DCC address and name.
+Assign a default function set (F0–F9), a saved custom set, or define functions inline with the function editor.
+- **Function Sets**: Create reusable function sets with per-button label, colour, latching mode, and icon.
+Rows can be reordered by drag and drop.
+- **Groups**: Organise locos into named groups for quick selection on the throttle.
+Groups and their members can be reordered by drag and drop.
+- **Bulk Export / Import**: The Storage settings tab provides a one-click export of all locos, function sets, and groups to a single JSON backup file, and a matching import to restore from it.

+All three tabs share a consistent layout: column headers, per-row edit / download / delete actions, and a persistent dashed add button at the bottom of each list.

+---